 Data has the potential to transform public and private sector organisations, drive research and development, and increase productivity and innovation.
 The enormous volume and complexity of data that is now being collected by government departments, businesses and other organisations represents a significant resource within the UK which can be used to the mutual benefit of academic research, organisations and society as a whole.

 We are funding an important new investment in research infrastructure to maximise the potential of administrative data as a resource for high-quality research in the UK – Administrative Data Research UK (ADR UK).

 The success of this project will pave the way for the UK to meet its ambition to become a global leader in big data infrastructure and create something which is world leading.

 To achieve this aim, ADR UK is working with the Office for National Statistics (ONS) to strategically acquire and curate admin data and make these available to researchers in a secure way, to drive high-quality research and impact around prioritised policy themes within the UK.
 ESRC and ONS will also be working alongside the chief statisticians for the devolved administrations and their teams at ADR Northern Ireland, ADR Scotland and ADR Wales to deliver the new data infrastructure.

 ADR UK provides a secure route for accredited researchers to use de-identified data from across government departments, local authorities and health authorities.
 High quality research projects using the data are strategically directed to address major societal challenges and could improve public service provision across a range of areas including education, healthcare and crime.

-Funding has been drawn from the National Productivity Innovation Fund (NPIF) to deliver ADR UK for three years until July 2021, with the budget being managed by us within UKRI.
+Funding has been drawn from the National Productivity Innovation Fund (NPIF) to deliver ADR UK from July 2018 to March 2022, with the budget being managed by us within UKRI.

 How can data be accessed by researchers?